allegro/allegro.tech/_posts/2017-03-08-hitting-the-wall.md

 Instead of using plugin create a facade that will authenticate requests and sanitize output from data user should not see.

+### Sharding
+If you feel like your installation could grow and want to be prepared think about sharding.
+You can run many Marathon instances on single Mesos cluster.
+What's more you can run Marathon on Marathon (MoM).
+[Here](https://wiki.mesosphere.com/display/DCOS/MoM+1.4) is a test for it.
+With this setup you can mitigate most of described issues above, by reducing load on single Marathon.

 ### Community and support
 Community around Marathon is preety small epsecialy when comparing with Kubernetes or Docker.
 Container orchestration is still emerging and not many